 Pinot Noir Key Facts

-In 2014, Pinot Noir was grown on more than 12,000 acres in Sonoma County, representing about 20% of region’s vineyard acres.
-That’s a near tie with Cabernet Sauvignon’s real estate, and more than double that of Zinfandel.
+In 2015, Pinot Noir was grown on 13,000 acres in Sonoma County, representing about 20% of region’s vineyard acres.
+That’s just slightly more than Cabernet Sauvignon’s real estate, and more than double that of Zinfandel.
 By a wide margin, Sonoma County is the leading producer of Pinot Noir among California counties.

 Pinot’s fortunes have risen in tandem with the fame of Sonoma County’s coolest sub-appellations, particularly the Russian River Valley, the Sonoma Coast and Carneros.
 In growing regions once thought to be marginal, the notoriously “difficult” grape found a match made in heaven.